 Executive Assistant Career Skills

 Executive Assistants often provide business support to senior executives or directors of companies and organisations.
-They tend to make far more decisions, work proactively and essentially have the confidence to function independently and assertively at executive level.
+They tend to make far more decisions, work proactively and essentially have the confidence to function independently and assertively at the executive level.

 Executive Assistants need far more business and managerial skills.
-This is required to provide the effective support in order to work in partnership with their Executive manager.
+This is required to provide effective support in order to work in partnership with their Executive manager.
 Here are some of the skills commonly needed:

 - The ability to prioritise

 - Awareness of the organisation’s bigger picture objectives

 - Excellent Organisational skills

 - Confidence to work effectively in the Executive area

 - Managerial-level communication skills

 - Business Skills, which could include knowledge/experience of: